awangdev/leet-code/KnowledgeHash.md

 - pick random pivot, all elements smaller sits before pivot, and all elements larger sits after the pivot
 - while loop (and two inner while loop) to find the 2 indexes to swap, comparing with pivot
 - use the left pointer to partition the array, and keeps sorting left part and right part
+- Usually not used on Linked List, harder to perform partition

 #### Quick Select
 - quick sort 的变形